 The expo runs from 10 a.m. to 8 p.m. on November 11, and from 10 a.m. to 5 p.m. on November 12, at Coventry Mall, 351 West Schuylkill Road, in Pottstown.
 Admission, lectures and parking are all free.

 AWAKEN Center for Human Evolution brings together local gifted healers and readers this month for its 5th annual Awaken Healing Expo.
 The expo includes an array of educational and experiential events, private sessions with healers and holistic vendors.
-The weekend fundraiser benefits AWAKEN and is scheduled from 10 a.m. to 8 p.m. on November 11, and 10 a.m. to 7 p.m. on November 12,
+The weekend fundraiser benefits AWAKEN and is scheduled from 10 a.m. to 8 p.m. on November 11, and 10 a.m. to 7 p.m. on November 12, in Newtown.

 This fall’s Empowered Light Holistic Expo is just around the corner, running from 5 to 9 p.m., October 27, and from 10 a.m. to 6 p.m., October 28 and 29, at the Greater Philadelphia Expo Center, 100 Station Avenue, in Oaks.
 Plenty of free parking is available.